samoyi/note/Theories/Protocal&Standard/InternetProtocolSuite/ApplicationLayer/HTTP/TheWeb’sFoundation/ConnectionManagement/TCPPerformanceConsiderations.md

 ## Performance Focus Areas
-1. The remainder of this section outlines some of the most common TCP-related delays affecting HTTP programmers,including the causes and performance impacts of:
+1. The remainder of this section outlines some of the most common TCP-related delays affecting HTTP programmers, including the causes and performance impacts of:
     * The TCP connection setup handshake
     * TCP slow-start congestion control
     * Nagle’s algorithm for data aggregation